 |Music performance (MUSI 102A, MUSI 123A, MUSI 135A, MUSI 136A, MUSI 235, MUSI 236, MUSI 218)||6||6|

 |Ensemble music (MUSI 112A, MUSI 114A, MUSI 110A, MUSI 131A and MUSI 122A)||8||8|

-Graduates may be awarded honors with their certificates, associate, and bachelor degrees based on their cumulative University of Montana-Missoula (UM) Grade point average (GPA).
+Graduates may be awarded honors with their certificates, associates, and baccalaureate degrees based on their cumulative University of Montana-Missoula (UM) institutional grade point average (GPA).

 Each semester the registrar shall distribute a list of graduation candidates with a UM GPA that meets or exceeds 3.40.
 Faculty Senate shall award honors as:

 1. Cum laude (Honors): All undergraduate students shall graduate cum laude (with honors) when their cumulative UM GPA meets or exceeds 3.40.